WalterProof/tzkt-php-client/docs/Api/AccountsApi.md

 Get balance at level

-Returns account balance at the specified block
+Returns account balance* at the specified block.   \\* - for non-baker tz-accounts historical balances do not include staked tez, because stakers do not really have staked tez on their balance, they have staking pseudotokens instead.
+If you want to get a full historical balance, including staked tez, use the Tezos node RPC: `/chains/main/blocks/{level}/context/contracts/{address}/full_balance`.

 ### Example